A blog subscriber asked if I had noticed how widely “so” is being used, especially to start a spoken sentence.

 So, we undertook this research and we discovered the following …

 I’ll bet most of you have heard and have used so this way.
-Yes, even I, a Ruthless Editor, am guilty.
+Yes, even I, the Ruthless Editor, am guilty.

 The writer who wants to hear less of so complains, “So is a short tag that serves absolutely no function except to illustrate the linguistic shortcomings of the speaker in question.”